 The Cozumel Port is Closed

 Now what?!
-When foul weather arises resulting in the Cozume Port closure, what are scuba divers to do?
+When foul weather arises resulting in the Cozumel Port closure, what are scuba divers to do?

-The Cozumel Port is closed when the Port Captain Authority of Cozumel decides to close all harbor activities.
-This means no boats can exit harbor for any reason.
+The Cozumel Ports are closed when the Port Captain Authority of Cozumel decides to close all harbor activities.
+This means boats cannot exit harbor for any reason.
 Any boats which are currently out at sea must return to safe anchorage in harbor immediately.
 This includes all tourist-based activities including, but not limited to, scuba diving, snorkeling, fishing, and booze cruises.
 It is important to note that Salty Endeavors has no say in this decision, but must abide by it’s rule.

 Why would they do this?